joshm3/LLMPasswordCracking/README.md

    Reproduce by using dataSetup.py to setup the RockYou dataset

-   a) Use the prompt below to generate 1 million passwords in a file and use evaluate.py to test the generated passwords on the Rockyou test split.
+   a) Few Shot: Use the prompt below to generate 1 million passwords in a file and use evaluate.py to test the generated passwords on the Rockyou test split.
       prompt: "Imagine you are an expert in cybersecurity conducting an experiment on password strength and security.
-Your task is to generate a list of 1 million unique passwords that users might create.
-      here are a few examples
+Your task is to generate a list of 1 million unique passwords that users might create. here are a few examples
       password
       larevo